msracver/Deformable-ConvNets/README.md

 # Deformable Convolutional Networks

-The major contributors of this repository include [Yuwen Xiong](https://github.com/Orpine), [Haozhi Qi](https://github.com/Oh233), [Guodong Zhang](https://github.com/gd-zhang), [Yi Li](https://github.com/liyi14), [Jifeng Dai](https://github.com/daijifeng001), [Bin Xiao](https://github.com/leoxiaobin), [Han Hu](https://github.com/ancientmooner) and  [Yichen Wei](https://github.com/YichenWei).

 ## Update

-**[12/01/2018] We updated the deformable convolution operator and added the modulated deformable convolution operator introduced in the [DCNv2](https://arxiv.org/abs/1811.11168) paper.
+**[12/01/2018] We updated the deformable convolution operator to be the same as those utilized in the [Deformale ConvNets v2](https://arxiv.org/abs/1811.11168) paper.
+A possible issue when the sampling location is outside of image boundary is solved.
+The issue may cause deteriated performance on ImageNet classification.
+Note that the current deformable conv layers in both the official MXNet and the PyTorch codebase still have the issue.
+So if you want to reproduce the results in Deformable ConvNets v2, please utilize the updated layer provided here.
+The efficiency at large image batch size is also improved.
 See more details in [DCNv2_op/README.md](https://github.com/msracver/Deformable-ConvNets/blob/master/DCNv2_op/README.md).**

-  *Note the other modules (faster R-CNN, mask R-CNN, ...) have not been updated and please use the [operators](https://github.com/msracver/Deformable-ConvNets/tree/master/DCNv2_op) in your own projects for specific tasks.
+* The full codebase of Deformable ConvNets v2 would be available later.
+But it should be easy to reproduce the results with the updated operator.

-**[10/2017] We released training/testing code and pre-trained models of Deformable FPN, which is the foundation of our COCO detection 2017 entry.** Slides at [COCO 2017 workshop](http://presentations.cocodataset.org/COCO17-Detect-MSRA.pdf).
+**[10/2017] We released the training/testing code and pre-trained models of Deformable FPN, which is the foundation of our COCO detection 2017 entry.** Slides at [COCO 2017 workshop](http://presentations.cocodataset.org/COCO17-Detect-MSRA.pdf).

 **[A third-party improvement](https://github.com/bharatsingh430/Deformable-ConvNets) of Deformable R-FCN + Soft NMS**